tenstorrent/tt-github-actions/.github/actions/collect_data/Readme.md

           ssh-private-key: <SSH private key>
 ```

+Note: If `sftp_host` is empty, action will skip SFTP upload and it can be used for testing this way.

 # Generate Data Analytics File

 Scripts are used to automatically generate data for the analytics platform.